oliver-hohn/timeline-extraction/README.txt

-[JK2] Automated Timeline Extraction, Oliver Philip Höhn
+[JK2] Automated Timeline Extraction, Oliver Philip Hï¿½hn

 The following README will provide commands to run the program, and other general information.
+The project requires Java 8 (or above), and a JDK 8 (or above).

 Gradle(v3.3+) is installed:
 	If you have Gradle installed, then proceed to this ROOT directory in command line or terminal.